 𝗘𝗟𝗟𝗬 𝗦𝗠𝗔𝗥𝗧 managed sales and distribution at Sharmill Films, an Australian distributor of art house and event cinema, where she was responsible for acclaimed releases such as L'INVITÉ, WALTZ WITH BASHIR and THE EDGE OF HEAVEN.
 For several years she served on the short film panel of Melbourne International Film Festival, as well as working at the Industry Office of TIFF 2013 and programming Darwin Deckchair Cinema.
 She is now a project officer for the State of Victoria's Department of Justice and Community Service.
 Elly first volunteered with All Hands and Hearts in response to the 2010 Haiti Earthquake and since then has volunteered at 11 of our programs - in Haiti, the Philippines, British Virgin Islands, Puerto Rico, USVI and several of our programs in the continental USA.

 𝗝𝗘𝗡𝗡𝗜𝗙𝗘𝗥 𝗩𝗔𝗡 𝗛𝗘𝗘𝗖𝗞𝗘𝗥𝗘𝗡 is a singer, comedian and actress and has appeared in dozens of independent films and television shows.
 She trained at LA's renowned The Groundlings, Australia's National Institute of Dramatic Art and was chosen for a scholarship to the New York Film Academy.
-She is a member of Women In Film and Women In Media, where she was accepted into their Incubator Lab program and created a content platform called Funni Females.
+She serves on the jury for Louisiana International Film Festival and is a member of Women In Film and Women In Media, where she was accepted into their Incubator Lab program and created a content platform called Funni Females.
 She is also an accomplished sword-stress.
 Jennifer volunteered with All Hands and Hearts at our Puerto Rico program.

 𝗗𝗔𝗩𝗜𝗗 𝗗𝗘𝗜𝗧𝗖𝗛 is a business intelligence report developer and worked for Turner Broadcasting Entertainment Networks (TBS, TNT, Cartoon Network) for over a decade.
 Indulging his interests in video editing, he founded Fuskie Island Productions, which helps clients preserve their magnetic memories in digital formats.
 Now freelancing at investment website The Motley Fool, he helped raise over $210,000 for our disaster relief programs in Puerto Rico and Mexico through their annual Foolanthropy campaign.
 David volunteered with All Hands and Hearts at our Puerto Rico program.